Linuxfabrik/monitoring-plugins/check-plugins/wordpress-checksums/README.md

 * OK if every verified file matches what wordpress.org published, or matches the copy the core release shipped for a bundled plugin.
 * By default OK when wordpress.org publishes no checksums for a component, so it could not be verified at all. `--no-checksum-data-severity` raises that to `warn`, `crit` or `unknown`.
 This is the permanent case: a commercial plugin, one from outside the plugin directory, or a core release predating the checksum archive.
 * By default OK with "Nothing checked." when `--match` or `--ignore` filtered every finding away. `--no-match-severity` raises that to `warn`, `crit` or `unknown`.
 An installation that simply matches its published checksums is reported as clean instead, so the two cases stay distinguishable.
 A filtered run still emits every metric and still reports an unverifiable component, so `--no-checksum-data-severity` and `--unreachable-severity` keep working and a dashboard shows a zero rather than a gap.
 * By default OK when wordpress.org could not be reached, whether an expired cached copy filled in or the component stayed unverified. `--unreachable-severity` raises that to `warn`, `crit` or `unknown`.
 This is the fixable case, so it is graded apart from the one above: raise it where the host is expected to reach wordpress.org and a broken egress rule should surface instead of quietly reducing what the check covers.
-The output says on its own line which of the two happened, and how old the cached data is.
+The output says on its own line which of the two happened, and how long ago the cached copy ran out, which is how long wordpress.org has been out of reach.
 * UNKNOWN if `--path` holds no WordPress installation, meaning no readable `wp-includes/version.php` below it.
 * UNKNOWN if not a single checksum could be obtained, from wordpress.org or from the cache, so nothing at all was compared.
 The reason is part of the message, including the case where `--total-timeout` ran out before anything could be asked.
 This is deliberately not an OK: a check that could not run says nothing about the installation, and a green result would claim otherwise.
 * Always OK with `--always-ok`.